 In the end, authenticity will win out over strategic planning on your law school application.
-Showing that you have clear interests, passions and motivations will be more significant, and make you stand out more than simply ticking all the standard boxes would.
+Showing that you have clear interests, passions and motivations is more significant than simply ticking all the standard boxes.

 Awesome gap year ideas that will ignite your passion include:

 Make the most of your gap year before law school with GVI.
-Explore more of our gap year programs abroad in Africa, Asia, Australasia, Europe, or Latin America and apply today.
+Explore our wide range of volunteer and internship abroad programs and apply today.

 We understand that you may have questions about how COVID-19 will affect your travel plans.
 Visit our FAQs page which explains our latest safety protocols in response to COVID-19.